| | |

 sex, and glean what we can from it, starting with the self-evident statement that "sex is at the heart of

+much of the debilitating karma we carry around."
 Since sexual wounding is virtually epidemic in the West,

 in both men and women, sexually hurt and/or simply horny Westerners need to be forewarned.
 "Any teaching